Everyone wants to be recognized as an individual. Your customers are no different.

 The first step to understanding your audience is to unearth customer insights about them: their demographics, behaviors, and other critical information in your data analytics solutions that can ultimately help you better market your products and services to them.

 Brands want to treat each member of their customer base as an individual (despite what some consumers may think today).
-Without knowing who a given customer is through some sort of identifying information, however, that’s a hard feat for companies in any industry to accomplish.
+Without knowing who a given customer is through some sort of identifier, however, that’s a hard feat for companies in any industry to accomplish.

 - Do you actually know everyone who visits your website or opens your app?